• Skip to primary navigation

 The Golden Double

 There are seventeen fences to be tackled in all in a race which often proves an ideal trial for the Cheltenham Gold Cup which takes place only a month later.
-As of 2019 three runners have succeeded in achieving the famous double: Jodami in 1993, Imperial Call in 1996 and Sizing John in 2017.
+As of 2024 four horses have succeeded in achieving the famous double: Jodami in 1993, Imperial Call in 1996, Sizing John in 2017 and Galopin Des Champs in both 2023 and 2024.

 Same Season Irish and Cheltenham Gold Cup Winners